 I get it.
-Your body is changing.
-And you want to look and feel great despite those changes.
+Your body is changing, which can be difficult to accept.
+You probably want to look and feel great despite these new changes.

-One of the best ways is to use my Fat-Burning Food Framework:
+One of the best ways to help meet this new challenge is to use my Fat-Burning Food Framework:

-Use this plate model for all your meals and you’re off to a great start.
+Use this plate model for all your meals and you’ll be off to a great start.

 17. Use meal plans

-A study that assessed 40,556 participants suggests that meal planners are more likely to enjoy higher food variety.
-Women are less likely to be overweight, whereas men are less likely to be obese.
+A study that assessed over 40,000 participants suggests that meal planners are more likely to enjoy better food variety and higher food quality.
+Women who meal plan are less likely to be overweight or obese and men who plan their meals are less likely to be obese.